Blog

 • Automatic Dossier: Users can define a doc/ppt template and configure it so the marked boxes will be automatically filled with the reports at the specified dates.
 This feature is useful for preparing a draft report or one-click publication.

-• Advanced data visualization: Users can take advantage of the custom code functionality to build advanced visualization components (using HTML code, third-party libraries, R/python code).
+• Advanced data visualization: Users can take advantage of the custom code functionality to create data visualizations using HTML code, third-party libraries, R/python code.
 There is a gallery with pre-packaged components that can be further developed to meet more specific requirements.

 • Plugins: Spago has a set of useful plugins to enhance user experience including smart data, location intelligence, performance management and custom analytics.